potassco/clingo-rs/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to this distribution.
+Thank you for considering contributing to `clingo-rs`.
 This file contains instructions that will help you to make a contribution.

 ## How to make a contribution